Storm-Standard-Library/Storm-Standard-Library/README.md

 - Alpha, `0.0.0`
 - Actively in initial development and design phases.

-### Roadmap

-- nil
-- nada
-- null
-- none

 ### Changelog

 [You can view our progress by clicking here](CHANGELOG.md)

 ---

-*Thank you for checking out the Storm Standard Library!
-We look forward to your contributions and feedback.*
+*Thank you for checking out the Storm Standard Library, we look forward to your contributions and feedback.*